 Most people don’t realize that the exposure to this radiation is indisputably hazardous at close range.

 Therefore, people must know and understand the risks associated with WiFi radiation coupled with WiFi router radiation safe distance, which this article delves into.

-Ultimately the distance is determined by the power density of the device.
-We’ll help walk you through the power density and everything you need to know to stay safe in this article.
+Ultimately, a safe distance from a Wifi router is determined by the power density of the device.
+Since that’s not a straightforward answer, let’s walk through the power density and everything you need to know to stay safe in this article.